NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.3.3:

+09/03/2023

+- Heimdall and Siebzehn use their corrected names in the frame descriptions.
+- "El" prefix is now used for Andvari and Fenrir in the frame descriptions.
+- Users are now notified to download the latest release when an error occurs.
+- Citan conversation to Fei and Elly about the Gazel Ministry doesn't advance as quickly.
+- Tear/Neo Tears' tech description now states that they are more powerful when they are alone.
+- Wind Shaver name glitch in the arena gear select has been fixed.
+- Dedicated Perfect Works Build font is now used for FMVs.
+- Hyper Mode tutorial has been moved to after Shevat.
+- Delay in the opening crawler is less severe when the fast text patch is used.
+- Updates to Billy and Rico's gears in the battle arena.
+- Fixed game freeze when Solaris emerges which occurs when played on consoles with both script and portrait patches applied.

 ### Version 0.3.2: